 It is beyond the reach of theoretical physics to anticipate the detailed behaviour of soils: the clear impossibility of fully defining the exact material idiosyncrasies of the grain aggregation simply has to be faced.
-But it is equally clear that any possibility of putting rational boundaries, and perhaps suggesting limits, or even defining the kinematics of inter-particulate contacts, could be useful.
-It is in this spirit that the following ideas are put forward.
+But it is equally clear that any possibility of putting rational boundaries, and perhaps suggesting limits, or even defining the kinemathics of inter-particulate contacts could be useful.
+It is in this sense/spirit that the following ideas are put forward.

-The approach adopted here is to simplify this intractable problem by modeling the sand- and silt-sized soils of primary importance here as if they were perfect spherical solids of uniform size, neatly arranged into well defined geometric arrays.
+The approach adopted here is to simplify this intractable problem by modelling the sand- and silt-sized soils of primary importance here as if they were perfect spherical solids of uniform size, neatly arranged into well defined geometric arrays.
 It is easily argued that examining the implications of particle size and moisture content of partially saturated soils as if these were well ordered arrays of spheres can have little to do with, or tell us anything about, the real world of geotechnical engineering.
-This position is freely acknowledged, but then, whatever else can be done to move above ground zero.
+And having spent my best years working on earthworks construction in the field, freely acknowledges this deficiency.
+But then, whatever else can we do to move above and beyond ground zero.

 It is worth noting that there are excellent precedents for this simple approach to engineering research.
 The frontispiece of the inaugural issue of Geotechnique is a picture of Osborne Reynolds holding before him a container of steel balls all of the same size.
-Presumably this symbolized what he wanted to emphasize as a good avenue to future speculation.
-Somewhat later, Peter W. Rowe, his successor at the University of Manchester made much the same point to the Royal Society, and also in his 1969 Geotechnique article "Osborne Reynolds and Dilatancy".
-This approach seems to have gone out of fashion, probably because later generations, supposed such eminent engineers/thinkers must have exhausted this particular means towards enlightenment.
+Presumably this symbolized what he wanted to emphasise as a good avenue to future speculation.
+Somewhat later, Peter W. Rowe, his successor at the University of Manchester made much the same point to in his 1969 Rankin Lecture entitled "Osborne Reynolds and Dilatancy".
+This approach seems to have gone out of fashion probably because later generations supposed such eminent engineers and thinkers must have exhausted this means towards enlightenment.

-Anyway, the plain fact of the matter is that in order to make any advance in practical physics (engineering) it is first necessary to come to know the main principles which govern the kinematics of the system under investigation.

-Then, using these rules as guidance, design/devise laboratory testing to tease out an understanding of the degree to which real materials depart from those idealization of behavior.
+Anyway, the plain fact of the matter is that in order to make any advance in applied physics (engineering) it is first necessary to come to know the main principles which govern the kinematics of the system under investigation.
+Then, using these rules as guidance, design/devise laboratory testing to tease out an understanding of the degree to which real materials depart from those idealizations of behaviour.